abhiwand/atk/misc/README.txt

-This folder is for miscellaneous items that aren't really part of our product.
+This folder is for miscellaneous items that aren't really part of our product, or that we want to move to other repos, etc

 bipartite-graph-generator/ - spark shell script for generating graph data.
 TODO: Where are the other generators?
 QA repo? event/ - logging framework.
 TODO: move to its own repo